heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 described in more detail in {{jwt-provisioning}}.

-1. The workload calls a remote Authentication Service that is associated with the target service and presents a
-   JWT Bearer Token as specified in Section 4 of [RFC7523].
+1. The workload calls a remote Exchange Service that is associated with the target service and presents a JWT Bearer Token as specified in Section 4 of [RFC7523].
-2. The Authentication Service takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the JWT Issuer's configuration via HTTP, as specified in [OIDC.Discovery].
+2. The Exchange Service takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the JWT Issuer's configuration via HTTP, as specified in [OIDC.Discovery].
 Alternatively, the OAuth 2.0 Authorization Server Metadata endpoint [RFC8414] may be used.
-3. The Authentication Service then retrieves the JWKs via HTTP from the `jwks_uri` declared in the JWT Issuer's configuration response.
+3. The Exchange Service then retrieves the JWKs via HTTP from the `jwks_uri` declared in the JWT Issuer's configuration response.
-4. Using the appropiate issuer key, the Authentication Service verifies the signature of the JWT Bearer Token, and validates that the workload is authorized to receive a temporary credential in its domain.
+4. Using the appropiate issuer key, the Exchange Service verifies the signature of the JWT Bearer Token, and validates that the workload is authorized to receive a temporary credential in its domain.
-5. Assuming successful verification, the Authentication Service then responds to the workload with a temporary credential suitable for use with the target service.
+5. Assuming successful verification, the Exchange Service then responds to the workload with a temporary credential suitable for use with the target service.
 6. The Workload then authenticates with the target service using the temporary credential.